Portrait of Rauf Aliev

 }

-As you see, there are additional fields ending with “__source”.
-They should from what recipe the value of the attribute was taken. also notice that ” (from ./recipes/debug-info/components/recipe1-2.json)” was automatically added to the elements of the array.
+As you see, there are additional fields ending with __source.
+They show from which recipe the value of the attribute was taken.
+Also, notice that (from ./recipes/debug-info/components/recipe1-2.json) was automatically added to the elements of the array.

 Additionally, it supports overrides from the command line: